open-policy-agent/opa-idea-plugin/docs/devel/architecture.md

 │       │   │
 │       │   └── resources
 │       │       └── META-INF
-│       │           └── idea-only.xml # subset of the plugin.xml that contains of features only available in IntelliJ
+│       │           └── idea-only.xml # subset of the plugin.xml that contains features only available in IntelliJ
 │       └── test
 │           ├── kotlin
 │           └── resources